 When a Rails app is deployed, Heroku injects

 work as expected with Unicorn, so only rack output is logged.

 STDOUT like Heroku expects, use the example in

-heroku config:add to set the desired log level of your Heroku app.
+heroku config:add to set the desired log level of the Heroku app.

 Optionally, you can tell Heroku not to inject rails_log_stdout since it’s no longer relevant with Unicorn.

 To do so, create an empty

 vendor/plugins/rails_log_stdout/ directory containing a placeholder file and commit it to your git repo:

 $ mkdir -p vendor/plugins/rails_log_stdout $ touch vendor/plugins/rails_log_stdout/keep_me $ git add vendor/plugins/rails_log_stdout/keep_me $ git commit -m "Placeholder file to disable rails_log_stdout" vendor/plugins/rails_log_stdout/keep_me